uk-ai/ukai2023/_sessions/coffee-break-2.md

 location: Flett Theatre Foyer
 ---

-A chance to drink coffee and see the posters being presented by the Turing AI fellow's projects and the Natural History Museum held in the Flett Theatre Foyer.
+A chance to drink coffee and see the posters being presented by the Turing AI Fellow's projects and the Natural History Museum held in the Flett Theatre Foyer.

 **Posters format**: Up to A1 (59cm * 84cm), with portrait orientation.